michaelrsweet/stringsutil/README.md

 "Kicking the Tires"
 -------------------

-The supplied makefile allows you to build the unit tests on Linux and macOS (at least), which verify that all of the functions work as expected:
+StringsUtil provides a configure script that creates a makefile which allows you to build the unit tests on Linux and macOS (at least), which verify that all of the functions work as expected:

+    ./configure
     make test

 The makefile also builds the `stringsutil` program.